 There are relatively few alloys that have been standardized for use as a successful thermocouple wires.
 Each alloy wire has a name, and special usage.
 Alloy wire pairs (or couples) are referred to by a code letter.

-The tables (starting on page 7) show the common wire pairs, their names, and their letter designations.
+There are established tables that show the common wire pairs, their names, and their letter designations.
 Each pair has a positive and negative conductor.
-For Type K-Thermocouple, chromel * is the positive conductor (or leg), and alumel is the negative conductor.
+For Type K-Thermocouple wire, chromel * is the positive conductor (or leg), and alumel is the negative conductor.
 These designations are important so that readings can be made properly after the wires are installed.

 We said that a measuring junction (hot end) is constructed by joining the ends of two dissimilar conductors.
 After connecting the opposite ends (cold end) to an instrument, a thermocouple circuit is established.
 See Figure 3 again.
 This is very simple, so that everybody can build a thermocouple and measure temperature.